 - if we have instructed the valuation, but it has not been undertaken, we would refund the valuation fee, less the non-refundable administration fee.

 We currently only offer additional loans through our branches and telephone channel.
-Additional loans are only available on a capital and interest basis.

 We offer remortgage and homebuyer benefit packages on selected products.
 A benefit ERC will be payable if the mortgage is redeemed early.
 Please see the rate bulletin for further details.

 Payment by Direct Debit mandate is compulsory for all products.
 Payments can be taken on any day of the month between 1st and 28th.

 - Available to existing Flexible Offset customers moving home only.

 - The Flexible Offset mortgage can be ported to a new property but the sale and purchase must be simultaneous.

 - No second charges allowed on the property.

 - Not available for business customers, Right to Buy cases within the first five years, homebuyer scheme, Shared Ownership properties, shared equity, Buy to Let, DWP mortgage benefit customers.

 - Not available in the Isle of Man.